Update you browser

 Research Group Memberships

-Material Engagements Research Cluster (RCA School of Arts and Humanities)
+Material Engagements Research Cluster (Royal College of Art)

 Anthropology of Mining Network (European Association of Social Anthropologists)